Skip to content

 Why does it matter?

-It is known that CLABSIs are a leading cause of health-care associated infections (HAIs).
-It has significant morbidity and mortality, with the incidence being higher in paediatric than in adult hospital populations.
-Chlorhexidine is a recognised measure in prevent CLABSIs, as previously considered here this paper further augments that post’s summary.
+CLABSIs are known to be a leading cause of healthcare-associated infections (HAIs).
+They cause significant morbidity and mortality, with the incidence higher in paediatric than adult hospital populations.
+Chlorhexidine is a recognised measure in preventing CLABSIs, as previously considered here.
+This paper further augments that post’s summary.

 Clinically Relevant Bottom Line:

 The additional CHG4% bathing procedure for high-risk PICU populations can significantly reduce the incidence of CLABSI.
-Here, the authors report the significant risk factor of IMD to be a novel finding compared to other factors previously described in the literature.
-Comparatively, US-based guidelines propose the use of CHG2% rather than CHG4% for preventing HAI, it would be interesting to consider if there was a marked difference for paediatric ICU populations.
-It would also be interesting to understand whether CLABSI rates differed between short-term and long-term invasive medical devices.
+Here, the authors report the significant risk factor of IMD as a novel finding compared to other factors previously described in the literature.
+Comparatively, US-based guidelines propose using CHG2% rather than CHG4% to prevent HAI.
+It would be interesting to consider if there was a marked difference for paediatric ICU populations.
+Understanding whether CLABSI rates differed between short-term and long-term invasive medical devices would also be interesting.

 Reviewed by: Ivy Wei Jeng